Gypsy (musical): Act I

-Rose Hovick and her two daughters, Baby June and Louise, play the vaudeville circuit around the United States in the early 1920s.
+Baby June and Louise, the two daughters of Rose Hovick, play the vaudeville circuit around the United States in the early 1920s.
 Rose, the archetype of a stage mother, is aggressive and domineering, pushing her children to perform.
 While June is an extroverted, talented child star, the older girl, Louise, is shy.
-Their act has one song, "May We Entertain You", that they sing over and over again, with June always as the centerpiece and Louise often as one of the "boys" ("Baby June and Her Newsboys").
-Rose has big dreams for the girls but encounters setbacks such as attempting to borrow money from her father ("Some People").
+Their act has one song, "May We Entertain You", with June always as the centerpiece and Louise in the background.
+Rose has big dreams for the girls but encounters setbacks when her father refuses to lend her money for those dreams ("Some People").
 When Rose meets a former agent, Herbie, she persuades him to become their manager using her seductive and feminine wiles ("Small World").
+Through Herbie's efforts, "Baby June and Her Newsboys" becomes a top vaudeville act.
-As the girls grow into adolescents, June, now billed as Dainty June, and her act have a chance to perform for Mr. Goldstone of the Orpheum Circuit ("Mr. Goldstone, I Love You").
-Meanwhile, Louise celebrates her birthday alone and asks her birthday present, a lamb, just how old she is this year ("Little Lamb").
-After Rose rejects Herbie's marriage proposal, he considers leaving, but she asserts that he could never get away from her ("You'll Never Get Away From Me").

-Now billed as "Dainty June and Her Farmboys", the act finally performs on the Orpheum Circuit ("Dainty June and Her Farmboys", "Broadway").
-June is soon offered a place at a Performing Arts school after an audition.
+As the girls grow into adolescents, June and her act have a chance to perform for Mr. Goldstone of the Orpheum Circuit ("Mr. Goldstone, I Love You").
+Meanwhile, Louise celebrates her birthday alone and wonders how old she is ("Little Lamb").
+Rose rejects Herbie's marriage proposal and he considers leaving, but she asserts that he could never get away from her ("You'll Never Get Away From Me").
+After an audition for T.T.
+Grantziger ("Dainty June and Her Farmboys/Broadway"), June is offered a place at a Performing Arts school.
 However, Rose turns this down, refusing to break up the act.
 Louise and June fantasize what life would be like if Rose were married and finished with show business ("If Momma Was Married").

-A few months later, still on the road from show to show, Tulsa, one of the boys from the act, confides to Louise that he has been working on his own act ("All I Need Is the Girl"), and Louise fantasizes that she and he could do the act together.
+A few months later, still on the road from show to show, Tulsa, one of the boys from the act, confides to Louise that he has been working on his own act and Louise fantasizes that she and he could do the act together ("All I Need Is the Girl").
 Shortly after this, June is missing, and she explains in a note that she has grown sick of her mother and the endless tour and has eloped with Tulsa, with whom she will do a new act.
 Rose is hurt, but she optimistically vows that she will make Louise a star, proclaiming that "Everything's Coming Up Roses".